 Q: Can I take the oral BV medication if pregnant or breastfeeding?

 It’s best to stick to vaginal topical treatments if you’re pregnant or breastfeeding.
 Wisp offers a gel and cream version of our BV antibiotics that may be a better choice if you’re pregnant or breastfeeding.
-Always follow the advice of your doctor for the most appropriate treatment for your situation.
+Always follow the advice of your provider for the most appropriate treatment for your situation.

 Q: Can I take BV medication while on my period?